“The decision whether to take HRT, the dose and duration

 Benefits and Risks Differences

-Can HT benefits and risks differ for different people?
+Can HT benefits and risks differ?

 - Individual Differences